The Speed of Forgetting

 Then Gutenberg’s printing press arrived.
 By 1500, 50 years later, Europe had printed 20 million books.
 The scribes didn’t become printers.
 The skill sets were too different.
 The entire profession just vanished.

-What’s strange is that we remember Gutenberg as a hero.
+We remember Gutenberg as a hero.
 The printing press unlocked the Renaissance, the Reformation, the Scientific Revolution.
-It was obviously good.
+Obviously good.

 But if you were a scribe in 1450, watching your life’s work become obsolete, “obviously good” is not how it felt.

-I think that’s the thing about exponential change that’s hardest to hold in your head.
-It can be both true that something is good for the world and devastating for you.
+That’s the thing about exponential change that’s hardest to hold in your head.
+It can be both true that something is good for the world and devastating for you personally.
 Both true that the future is abundant and your skills are worthless.
-Both true that progress is real and you’re being left behind.
+Progress is real.
+You’re still being left behind.

 The curve doesn’t care about your mortgage.
 It doesn’t care that you did everything right.
 It just moves.